biolink/biolink-model/docs/creation_date.md

 # Slot: creation_date

-date on which thing was created.
+date on which an entity was created.
 This can be applied to nodes or edges

 URI: [biolink:creation_date](https://w3id.org/biolink/vocab/creation_date)